 BLUE MOON SHROOMS

 Leslie Taft owned and operated Blue Moon Shrooms in Housatonic, MA, and over a period of years delivered oyster mushrooms and shiitakes to many restaurants in the Berkshires.
 She also sold her mushrooms at the Great Barrington Farmers Market.
-Presently, she lives in Maine, so her farm in Housatonic is now closed.
+Sadly, Leslie passed away in 2018.

 INTERVIEW: "Oyster mushrooms grow all around North America.
 The ones you see around here in the summer are a creamy grey color, and I grow the yellows, which is a strain that originated in Asia; and so-called ‘blues’, which are blue grey; and the browns.
 It’s exciting to watch them progress from what they call a ‘pin’, which is just a little bud, a little bump, into the perfect mushroom that’s ready to be picked."